Takao-Inoue/A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM/A self-made tutorial for GitHub Flavored Markdown (GFM).md

 When you mention me, use @Takao-Inoue.
 ```

-## Underscores are ignored in multiple occrrences
+## Underscores are ignored in multiple occurrences

 MUSSER-1997-Software-_Practice_and_Experience.pdf